Green Crescent 35W@94 Project

 Budget: $250,000

 Status: The sculpture has been installed.
-Lighting for the artwork will be installed this spring.
+Lighting for the artwork will be installed this fall.

-The Green Crescent Project, part of the 35W@94 project, is a one-block throughfare between Stevens Avenue and I-35W and Lake Street and the Midtown Greenway.
-It serves as a high-quality pedestrian and bicycle link for community members, commuters, visitors, and anyone making a connection between the Midtown Greenway, Lake Street, and a new transit facility and plaza.
+The Green Crescent Project, part of the 35W@94 project, is a one-block throughfare between Stevens Avenue and I-35W, and Lake Street and the Midtown Greenway.
+It serves as a high-quality pedestrian and bicycle link for community members, commuters, visitors, and anyone making a connection between the Midtown Greenway, Lake Street, and the new transit facility and plaza.

 Contact us